A special court set up to try Pakistan's former military ruler, Pervez Musharraf, has indicted him on five counts of treason.

 Mr. Musharraf pleaded "not guilty" to each count Monday at the court in Islamabad.
-If convicted, he could face the death penalty.

 In an address to the court, Mr. Musharraf said "I am not a traitor," and highlighted Pakistan's achievements under his tenure.

 The treason charges stem from his decision in 2007 to suspend the constitution and declare a state of emergency in his bid to extend his increasingly disputed rule as president.
-Mr, Musharraf's defense team says he did acted on the advice of the prime minister and the cabinet when he suspended the constitution.

 Mr. Musharraf seized power in a military coup in 1999 by ousting then prime minister Nawaz Sharif, and later forcing him into exile.